ykabaran/TwitterSplash/README.md

 ## Copyright and License

-Feel free to use the code in any way you wish as long as you your own image files.
+Feel free to use the code in any way you wish as long as you use your own image files.